Managing Persuasion Robustly: The Optimality of Quota Rules: Proofs of Auxiliary Results

-That is, signal structure $\bar{\chi}$ shifts probability mass $\bar{f}$ from signal $1$ to signal $0$.
-We have the following two observations \begin{itemize} \item The optimal payoff strictly increases given $\bar{\chi}$.
+\item The optimal payoff strictly increases given $\bar{\chi}$.
 This is because the unique optimal action for probability mass $\bar{f}$ is $0$ since its conditional expectation is $m_0 < \indiff$.
-However, the action chosen for this probability mass is $1$ given signal structure $\chi$ leading to a strict payoff loss.
+However, the action chosen for $\bar{f}$ is $1$ given $\chi$, leading to a strict payoff loss;

-\item The expected payoff given the quota rule remain unchanged.
-This is because when $\quota \geq p_1$, action $1$ is chosen when the signal is 1 in both $\chi$ and $\bar{\chi}$.
-By moving probability mass $\bar{f}$ from signal 1 to signal $0$, since the posterior mean given $\bar{f}$ coincides with $m_0$, it is without loss to assign action 1 for probability mass $\bar{f}$ given signal structure $\bar{\chi}$ and quota $\quota$, leading to the same distribution over outcomes, and hence the same expected payoff. \end{itemize} Therefore, when $\gamma\in(0,1)$, signal structure $\bar{\chi}$ leads to strictly higher regret, a contradiction.
-If $\gamma = 0$, then the objective coincides with max-min, and it is easy to verify that no information maximizes regret, a special case of binary partition signal structures. \end{proof}
+\item The expected payoff given the quota rule remains unchanged.
+This is because when $\quota \geq p_1$, action $1$ is chosen for signal 1 in both cases.
+By moving probability mass $\bar{f}$ from signal 1 to $0$, since the posterior mean of $\bar{f}$ is $m_0$, it is without loss to assign action 1 for $\bar{f}$ given $\bar{\chi}$ and quota $\quota$, leading to the same distribution over outcomes, and hence the same expected payoff. \end{enumerate} Therefore, when $\gamma\in(0,1)$, $\bar{\chi}$ leads to strictly higher regret, a contradiction.
+If $\gamma = 0$, no information, a special case of binary partition information structures, maximizes regret. \end{proof}